Esteban Pavez

-Esteban Andrés Pavez Suazo (born 1 May 1990), known as just Esteban Pavez (/es-419/), (Note: In isolation, Esteban is pronounced /es/.) is a Chilean professional footballer that currently plays for Primera División de Chile club Colo-Colo as a midfielder.
+Esteban Andrés Pavez Suazo (born 1 May 1990), known as just Esteban Pavez (/es-419/), (Note: In isolation, Esteban is pronounced /es/.) is a Chilean professional footballer who plays as a midfielder for Peruvian Primera División club Alianza Lima.

 Club career

+Ended his contract with Colo-Colo, Pavez moved to Peru and joined Primera División club Alianza Lima on 29 January 2026.
+They won the 2026 Torneo Apertura.

 Futsal

 In 2010, Pavez played for the Colo-Colo futsal team and represented Chile in the South American U20 Championship.

 International career

 Pavez was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammates in San Marcos de Arica, Elías Hartard and Claudio Calderón.

 At senior level, he made his debut in a 4–0 win against Costa Rica on 22 January 2014.